viv3k19/Testimonial_DocumentParser_Implementation/using_PredefindPatterns/README.md

 # DocumentParser_using_PredefinedPatterns(Nanonets)

-This project provides a Python-based implementation of a document parser using the Nanonets OCR API.
+This notebook provides a Python-based implementation of a document parser using the Nanonets OCR API.
 The script extracts and structures data from PDF or image files into JSON format, utilizing predefined dynamic patterns for key fields.

 ## Table of Contents